FujiwaraChoki/MoneyPrinter/README.md

 pip install -U playsound
 ```

+If you were not able to find your solution, please ask in the discord or create a new issue, so that the community can help you.

 ## Donate 🎁

 If you like and enjoy `MoneyPrinter`, and would like to donate, you can do that by clicking on the button on the right hand side of the repository. ❤️